Professional in Human Resources (PHR 2024 ECO)

 How should an organization approach the creation of salary and benefits plans for different categories of employees?

-1. Salary and benefits plans should be designed to reflect the value of each role, the competitive market rate, and the skills and experience of the employees in each category.
+1. Design plans to reflect the value of each role, the competitive market rate, and internal equity, while considering skills, experience, and organizational needs.

-2. Salary and benefits should be based solely on the employee’s tenure with the organization.
+2. Base salary and benefits solely on the employee’s tenure with the organization.

-3. All employees should receive the same salary and benefits, regardless of their role or level in the organization.
+3. Provide the same salary and benefits to all employees, regardless of role or level.

 The correct answer is A.